 Defendants are presumed innocent until proven guilty.
 Authorities generally informed detainees promptly and in detail of the charges against them.
 Trials are fair and public, and take place without undue delay.
 Defendants have a right to be present at their trial and to consult an attorney of their choice in a timely manner before trial.
-The government provides attorneys at public expense if defendants face serious criminal charges that can result in imprisonment or significant fines.
+The government provides attorneys at public expense if defendants cannot afford counsel.
 Authorities give defendants adequate time and facilities to prepare their defense.
 Defendants are provided free interpretation as necessary from the moment an individual is charged through all appeals.
 They can confront and question witnesses for the prosecution and present witnesses and evidence on their own behalf.
 Defendants may not be compelled to testify or confess guilt and have the right of appeal.